mccann/Sublime-B2-Jam-Syntax/README.md

 ### Install

+- Manual Installation

-- Manual: clone this repo into your Sublime `Packages` folder.
+	Clone this repo into your Sublime `Packages` directory, and name it `B2Jam`

 ### Backstory